elibroftw/blog.elijahlopez.ca/content/posts/university/ec-250-macroeconomic-analysis.md

 ### Shifts in the Savings Curve

 - a temporary increase in government spending can result in savings curve shifting left (lower desired national savings)
-- **crowding out** is when government spending (which uses more real resources) causes investment to decrease (higher rates for same investment)
+- **crowding out** is when government spending (excess demand for resources) causes investment to decrease (due to the higher market-clearing interest rates)
 - Apparently "expected increase in future income" does not shift the savings curve down

 ### Shifts in the Investment Curve